-The red grape variety is a new breed Blue Portuguese x Blaufränkisch (which was done in 1997 DNA analysis was confirmed).
-It may not with the name-like varieties Pinot Noir (synonym for Pinot Noir ) or Rotburger (synonym for Zweigelt ) be confused.
+The red grape variety is a new breed Blue Portuguese x Blaufränkisch (which happened through 1997 DNA analysis has been confirmed).
+It must not be used with the varieties of Pinot Noir (similar to Pinot Noir ) or Rotburger (synonym for Zweigelt ) can be confused.
 Synonyms are Klosterneuburg 181-2 and Zweigeltrebe 181-2.
-The crossing took place in 1923 by Dr. med.
-Fritz Zweigelt at the Klosterneuburger Weinbauinstitut (NE).
-The variety was crossing partner in the new breed Rathay,
+The cross was made in 1923 by Dr. Fritz Zweigelt at the Klosterneuburg Wine Institute (NE).
+The variety was a cross partner in new breeding Rathay,

-The early to mid-late maturing, high yielding vine is resistant to Botrytis but prone to real mildew and stem necrosis, It produces intense, deep red wines with a velvety, Blaufränkisch like flavor, often as teinturier (Dyeing grape) are used.
-The variety is mainly in Austria cultivated, where she in 2009 a total of 903 hectares of vineyards.
-Other stocks existed in 2010 Germany (3 ha), amazingly New Zealand (5 ha) and Hungary (435 ha).
+The early to mid-late ripening, productive vine is resistant to Botrytis but susceptible to real ones mildew and stem necrosis, It produces color-intensive, deep dark red wines with a velvety, Blaufränkisch like aroma, which is often called teinturier (Dye grape) can be used.
+The variety is mainly grown in Austria cultivated, where she occupied a total of 903 hectares of vineyards in 2009.
+There were further stocks in 2010 Germany (3 ha), amazingly New Zealand (5 ha) and Hungary (435 ha).

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)